Skip to main content

 • January 17, 2017

 For Ulcerative Colitis, Active "I was prescribed this med for mild UC.
-I discussed concerns with my doctor on starting a medication while nursing and without trying natural approach to curing the symptoms first.
-He share some patience had success using turmeric supplement to address inflammation of the sigmoid colon (lower intestine and bowel).
-After 2 weeks on the Turmeric my symptoms of urgency, cramping and excessive frequency to 'go' subsided.
+I discussed concerns with my doctor on starting a medication while nursing and without trying a natural approach to curing the symptoms first.
+He shared some patients had success using turmeric supplements to address inflammation of the sigmoid colon (lower intestine and bowel).
+After 2 weeks on the turmeric, my symptoms of urgency, cramping, and excessive frequency to 'go' subsided.
 After 3 weeks, I've been having normal bowel movements and no cramping.
 I am happy with the progress I've made on this natural remedy."

 1 / 10